 One of the biggest results-killing mistakes many people make is doing the same workout over and over again without any change whatsoever.
 You must change your workout every so often.
 Not only will it prevent boredom, but variety will also prevent you from reaching a plateau.
 Remember, if nothing changes once your body adapts to a workout, you won’t change either.
 Don’t fret: this doesn’t mean you have to completely scrap your current program.
 Change can come in many forms—more weight lifted, more sets completed, a different exercise selection or even a different grip can work to change your routine.

 Adding more weight to the bar is going to take priority.
 Make sure to challenge yourself with weight in the first place.
 Go easy and see slow-producing results, if any at all.
 Not sure which weight to start with?
 Choose a weight with which to comfortably perform 12 to 15 reps.

 Include Compound Movements

 Compound movements, which involve more than one muscle group at a time, give the best results for the time invested.
 These lifts always lay a good form of foundation.
 Most compound movements work on lower and upper body simultaneously.
 Instead of just targeting the triceps with kickbacks, get shoulders involved with an overhead press.
 Instead of training quads with the leg press machine, squat to work quads, hamstrings, glutes, and lower back.
-When get to more advanced levels and much more intricate training routines, isolation exercises take a greater focus in a program plan set-up.
+When getting to more advanced levels and much more intricate training routines, isolation exercises take a greater focus in a program plan set-up.

 Plan for Rest

 Don’t underestimate the importance of rest days—they’re necessary for the body to recuperate.
 People who don’t rest sufficiently won’t make any progress, and may even find themselves growing weaker.
 For optimal results, aim for 60-90 seconds of rest between sets.
-That’s enough to recover about 90% of muscle’s capacity to do work.
+That’s enough to recover about 90% of the muscle’s capacity to do work.